Universität Wien

 • Detailed understanding of processes and actors involved in policy-making at the EU level

-• Each class stresses a specific issue thus, students will gain introductory and in‐depth knowledge through the class activities/assignments.
+o Each class stresses specific issues thus, students will gain both introductory as well as in‐depth knowledge through readings offered & discussions held in class.

-• Class is designed to develop students’ analytical/critical thinking (research work; essay writing included) and presentation techniques.
+• Class is designed to develop students’ analytical/critical thinking (research work; essay writing) and presentation techniques.
 Hence, students will learn how to:

 o Independently produce written analyses in accordance with good academic practices,